GlobularOne/snr/docs/source/dev_guide/command_development/develop_your_own.rst

     def cmd_my_command() -> str | None:
         return "my_command has been invoked"

 The function decorator adds it to the commands, the `name` parameter being the command name.
-Then, as you can see, the return value of the command is not what it prints (those are just logs) but the value it returns.
+Then, as you can see, the return value of the command is not what it prints (those are just logs.) but the value it returns.
 This allows the shell to process the output if it needs to before printing it back to the user (this makes things like `set !my_var my_command` possible.)

 Add an Argument